 Interest rate futures contracts are widely traded throughout the world.
 The most popular futures contracts are generally 10-year government bonds and 3-month interest rate contracts.
 In Europe, futures on German interest rates are traded at the Eurex Exchange.
 Futures on UK interest rates are traded at the Liffe Exchange in London.
 Futures on Canadian interest rates are traded at the Montreal Exchange.
 Futures on Japanese interest rates are traded at the Singapore Exchange (SGX) and at the Tokyo Stock Exchange.
 A variety of other interest rate futures contracts are traded throughout the rest of the world (please see the front of this Yearbook for a complete list).

-Euro-Zone - The Eurex German 10-year Euro Bund futures contract (Barchart.com symbol GG) traded largely sideways during 2017, closing the year down -2.47 points at 161.68.
-The Eurex French 10-year OAT bond futures contract (Barchart.com symbol FN) showed weakness in early 2017 on concern about the spring French national elections but then recovered in the latter half of the year to close 2017 up +3.36 points at 155.18.
-The Eurex Italy Euro BTP 10-year bond futures contract (Barchart.com symbol II) showed weakness in early 2017 but then strengthened later in the year, finally closing 2017 up +0.83 points at 136.14.
+Euro-Zone - The Eurex German 10-year Euro Bund futures contract (Barchart.com symbol GG) traded mostly sideways during 2018, closing the year mildly higher by +1.86 points.
+The Eurex French 10-year OAT bond futures contract (Barchart.com symbol FN) also traded mostly sideways, closing the year down -4.38 points.
+The Eurex Italy Euro BTP 10-year bond futures contract (Barchart.com symbol II) fell sharply during spring 2018 but then stabilized and closed the year down -8.32 points.